sebastianpiresmolin/Mini-MES-API/README.md

 The second of the rather basic features is the ability to use the API to set the status of Production Orders through PUT-requests.
 In its current implementation it doesn't effect much other than that you can't delete Production Orders that isn't Cancelled or a Draft (To maintain documentation a soft deletion is preferred).
 But it is a part of the last feature which is a bit special and related to industrial standards, namely *OEE* calculations which you can only do on Production Orders with status Completed in the API.

 ![image](https://github.com/user-attachments/assets/557e3efd-9d5f-4930-a29b-ce286267549e)

 *The OEE Calculation*
 *Source:* [OEE](https://www.leanproduction.com/oee/)

 *OEE Calculation*
 Overall Equipment Effectiveness (OEE) is a metric that identifies the percentage of planned production time that is truly productive.
 An OEE score of 100% represents perfect production: manufacturing only good parts, as fast as possible, with no downtime.

-The Mini MES API has
+The Mini MES API has a feature to do this calculation, and also display each part calculation as well.
+These parts are:
+- **Availability** that takes into account *Availability Loss*, which includes all events that stop planned production for an appreciable length of time (typically several minutes or longer).
+Availability Loss includes Unplanned Stops (such as equipment failures and material shortages), and Planned Stops (such as changeover time).
+Although the Mini MES API only uses start, stop and expected time discrepancies for this calculation.
+- **Quality** that takes into account *Quality Loss*, which factors out manufactured pieces that do not meet quality standards, including pieces that are later reworked.
+- **Performance** that takes into account *Performance Loss*, which includes all factors that cause the production asset to operate at less than the maximum possible speed when running (including Slow Cycles and Small Stops).
+This calculation, in contrast to *Availability*, factors in the *Ideal Cycle Time* which basically means how many minutes it ideally should take to manufacture one unit instead of looking at the total expected time for the order.

+When you have these three variables calculated you can now